 competition law, patent law, and contract law, and coached several moot court teams for the state of Michigan competition and the annual intellectual property-focused Giles Rich Moot

 Court Competition.
-In addition, Professor Rollins has been an assistant professor of law at Ave Maria School of Law, an adjunct professor of law at Michigan State University School of Law,
+In addition, Professor Rollins has been an assistant professor of law at Ave Maria School of Law, an adjunct professor of law at Michigan State University School of Law, and, most recently,

 she was a visiting professor of law at Wayne State University School of Law.
 Her publications include: "Illustrative Fair Use: Braun versus the Bunny," 13 Marquette I.P.
 L. Rev. 285 (2009);